 The Authority operates a full-time recycling center at 1316 Hilltop Rd., Leesport, Pa.
 The operation of this facility has been enhanced substantially since the Authority took over the operations of this facility in 2008.
 Two horizontal balers for paper have been installed, drastically reducing our transportation costs and a full-time electronic and tire collection center now operates at this location.
-The trustees from the Berks County prison, that we had three days a week prior to COVID-19, have not been reinstated, so our extra staff person allows for a steady work flow for all employees.
 The center typically operates with one full-time and two part-time employees, but fluctuates depending on the season.